 During the last hundred years there have been ten vicars.

-Rev J M Jeakes, who served from 1900 to 1908, was the first, and Rev Moray Thomas is the current incumbent.
+Rev J M Jeakes, who served from 1900 to 1908, was the first, and Rev Jeremy Haswell the latest, who was appointed in November 2018.

 The Church has always been "part of the Village", seeking to serve its needs.